 projected to earn his PhD in Nuclear Engineering at Texas A&M University in 2020.

 2014 Fulbright Research Assistantship (England) & 2013 Goldwater Scholarship

-2014 Biology graduate Sebastian Scofield was given a Fulbright Student Award for the
+Sebastian Scofield, 2014 Biology graduate, was given a Fulbright Student Award for

-2014-2015 academic year to study and complete research at the University of East Anglia
+the 2014-2015 academic year to study and complete research at the University of East

-under Professor Andrew Bourke, a leading research scientist in the field.
-As a junior,
+East Anglia, working under Professor Andrew Bourke, a leading research scientist in

 2013 Fulbright Teaching Assistantship (Germany)

 Michaela Sobrak-Seaton, Philosophy graduate with a German concentration (2013) was

 awarded a German Pdagogischer Austauschdienst, which is to say a Fulbright Teaching